L'Oréal: Garnier boycott

 On 31 July 2014 during Operation Protective Edge launched by the Israel Defense Forces (IDF) in the Gaza Strip, the Israel advocacy organisation StandWithUs posted several Facebook photos of care packages, which they said were donated by Garnier Israel to female IDF soldiers.
 This sparked several calls to boycott Garnier and L'Oréal worldwide.
-Garnier disavowed the giveaway and stated on their Facebook page, “Garnier USA is aware of recent activity in social media.
+Garnier disavowed the giveaway and stated on its Facebook page, “Garnier USA is aware of recent activity in social media.
 It is very important to us that our fans know that Garnier worldwide promotes peace and harmony and has a strict policy of not getting involved in any conflict or political matter.
 Garnier was astonished to discover this in social media.
 After investigation, the hand-out of about 500 products appeared to be part of a one-time local retailer initiative.
 Garnier disapproves of this initiative managed strictly at local level and is very sorry to have offended some of its fans.”